Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 A photo of a muscular Belgian Blue cow

-Belgian Blues have a genetic mutation that suppresses myostatin, a compound preventing muscle growth.
+Belgian Blues have a genetic mutation that suppresses myostatin, a compound that prevents muscle growth.
 With abnormally low myostatin levels, these cattle put on muscle effortlessly.

 Follistatin is a peptide that mimics what Belgian Blues have naturally.
 It suppresses myostatin, which leads to impressive muscle growth.